intellitrend/zabbixapi-php/README.md

 # Changelog

+## Version 2.8
+* Tested with Zabbix 5.0 and 5.2.
+* Ensure that params passed to API call are an array.
+* Added library version to debug output.

 ## Version 2.7
 * BREAKING CHANGE: Classfilename renamed from `Zabbixapi.php` to `ZabbixApi.php` to match classname.
 * Call to `getAuthKey()` no longer simply returns the `authKey`.
 If there was no previous call to the Zabbix-API this funcion will call the Zabbix-API to ensure a valid key before returning the key.